Wimco Nagar Depot metro station

 Wimco Nagar Depot Metro station is a Metro railway station on Line 1 Extension of the Chennai Metro.
 The station is one of the 10 stations in the Phase I northern extension and one of the 26 stations along the Blue Line (Chennai Metro) of the Chennai Metro.
 The station will serve the neighbourhoods of Ernavur and other northern suburbs of Chennai.
 This station was inaugurated along with Thiruvottriyur Theradi Metro Station on 14 March 2022.

 History

 With the inauguration of the northern extension of Blue line of Phase I, a depot was planned for the Wimco Nagar metro station.
 In January 2022, the Chennai Metro Rail Corporation decided to build a new station at this depot, located about 500 meters from the station.

 The station

 Structure

 Wimco Nagar Depot is an elevated Metro station situated on the Blue Line (Chennai Metro).
 It is located in the neighbourhood of Ernavur, about 500 meters from the Wimco Nagar metro station.

 Station layout

-There will be two entrances for the Lighthouse metro station, one of which will be near the lighthouse.
+There will be two entrances for the Wimco Nagar Depot metro station.